jonathanatuscpsu/forecasting-risk/index.md

+This is a course in the analysis of time series data with emphasis on appropriate choice of models for estimation, testing, and forecasting.
+Topics or methodologies covered include Univariate Box-Jenkins for fitting and forecasting time series; ARIMA models, stationarity and nonstationarity; diagnosing time series models; transformations; forecasting: point and interval forecasts; seasonal time series models; modeling volatility with ARCH, GARCH; modeling time series with trends; and other methods.

+A survey of analytical techniques used in forecasting.
+Techniques include exponential smoothing ARIMA, multiple regression, classification methods and judgement-based methods.
+Implementation issues and challenges are discussed.

 <!---Many materials are from [Dr. Yan Yu](https://business.uc.edu/faculty-and-research/departments/obais/faculty/yan-yu.html)’s class notes. --->
 <!---Thanks for the contribution from previous Ph.D. students. --->
 <!---http://jeffgoldsmith.com/IWAFDA/shortcourse_fosr.html --->